vandalt/brav0/README.md

 python -m pip install -U -e ".[dev]"
 ```

+_Note: In both cases, as of release 0.1, the development pace will probably be
+relatively fast for a while so users should update often, either by pulling
+from the upstream Github repository or by upgrading with `python -m pip install
+-U brav0`.

 ## Using _brav0_
 _brav0_ is accessible as a command line script or as a Python library.
 The
 script requires a configuration file.
 There are example config files as well as